DFStewart/Udacity/SDCND/Project 5/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-I iterated on the training data, test images and project video and came to a final result that worked best for all by adjusting all of the feature extraction and window parameters.
-The classifier ended up having 97% accuracy on the test dataset.
+I adjusted the penalty parameter `c` of the optimizer to 0.1, this seemed to improve the resulting test accuracy by 1%, other SVM parameters seemed to have little effect.
+More generally, I iterated on the training data, test images and project video and came to a final result that worked best for all by adjusting all of the feature extraction and window parameters.
+The classifier ended up having 98% accuracy on the test dataset.
 The images below show the results on a test image.
 Note that there are still some false positives that we will remove with heatmaps later.

 ![alt text][image10]